Impedance is the opposition to an ac current.

 As in the notes for LCR series circuit, let

-the peak or RMS voltage through a resistor be VR
+the peak or RMS voltage through a resistor be VR,

-the peak or RMS voltage across an inductor be VL
+the peak or RMS voltage across an inductor be VL,

-and the peak or RMS voltage across the capacitor be VC
+and the peak or RMS voltage across the capacitor be VC.

-The total peak or RMS voltage, VT
+The total peak or RMS voltage, VT, can calculated as shown below

 |VT| = √(|VR|2+|VL-VC|2)